EDUCATION/PROFESSIONAL BACKGROUND

-We used different protein chemistry, cell and molecular biology approaches for our studies, such as molecular cloning and mutagenesis, real time PCR, expression and analysis of recombinant proteins, adhesion and migration of transfected cell lines and primary leukocytes, fluorescent microscopy, flow cytometry, imaging flow cytometry and mouse models of inflammation – atherosclerosis, diabetes, sepsis, endotoxemia and peritonitis.
+We used a range of protein chemistry, cell biology, and molecular biology approaches in our studies, including molecular cloning and mutagenesis; expression and analysis of recombinant proteins; adhesion and migration assays of primary leukocytes and transfected cells; real-time PCR; fluorescence microscopy; flow cytometry; imaging flow cytometry; and mouse models of inflammation, including atherosclerosis, diabetes, endotoxemia, and peritonitis.

 Ongoing: